ppy/osu-wiki/wiki/People/The_Team/Beatmap_Nominators/Becoming_a_Beatmap_Nominator/en.md

 If you were a Beatmap Nominator before, these requirements apply unless you have failed an application since last time you were a Beatmap Nominator.

 Listed `ModScore` requirements only apply to the osu! game mode, and not osu!taiko, osu!catch, and osu!mania.
-The 8 mod requirement for those applying after being removed for activity is shared accross all modes.
+The 8 mod requirement for those applying after being removed for activity is shared across all modes.

 | Type | Cooldown | Activity Requirements |
 | :-- | :-- | :-- |